triggermesh/docs/docs/sources/salesforce.md

 2. At Salesforce site select `Setup > Apps > App Manager`, click on `New Connected App`.

     - Fill in mandatory fields, then click `Enable OAuth Settings`.
-    - Callback URL is mandatory but can be filled with any HTTPS data.
+    - A callback URL is mandatory but can be filled with any HTTPS data.
     - Enable `Use digital signatures` and upload the public cert (`tm-sf.crt` in the example above).
     - Add Scopes for `api` and `refresh_token, offline_access`.
     - Save.